 Valentine’s Day Promotion Ideas for Restaurants (2022)

 For some diners, Valentine’s Day dinner will return to normal.
-For others, takeout and delivery are the new normal.
-Learn how restaurants can appeal to both groups.
+For others, takeout is the new normal.
+Learn how to appeal to both groups.

 Valentine’s Day is a major event on restaurant calendars.
 Last year, restaurants generated 148% more online revenue on Valentine’s Day (which fell on a Sunday) than the average Sunday in February, per internal data from BentoBox.